SimonCropp/Timestamp/README.md

             .ToUniversalTime();
     }

-## How do it test that it has worked
+## How do I test that it has worked

-Since all this happens at the compile time with no code seen by you it is advisable to add a unit test that verifies the injection has happened
+Since all this happens at compile time, with no code seen by you, it is advisable to add a unit test to verify that the injection has happened.

     [Test]
     public void EnsureTimestampHasBeenAdded()